avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 Once ingested by a human host, the *V. cholerae* bacteria multiply in the human intestine.
 The bacteria attach to the epithelial cells of the intestine and release **cholera toxin**.
 Cholera toxin binds to the intestinal epithelial cell surface, and stimulates the cells to secrete ions and water into the intestinal lumen, resulting in acute watery diarrhoea.
-Therefore, cholera toxin is the key **virulence factor** of *V. cholerae*.
+Cholera toxin is therefore the key **virulence factor** of *V. cholerae*.

 .. figure:: CholeraToxin.jpg
   :width: 450

-  Cholera toxin (Ctx) is a protein complex that consists of one CtxA subunit bound to five CtxB subunits.
-This image shows the structure of the CtxB pentamer.
+  Cholera toxin (Ctx) is a protein complex that consists of one CtxA protein bound to five CtxB proteins.
+This image shows the structure formed by the five CtxB proteins.
 Image credit: Wikipedia user Astrojan.

 Note that *V. cholerae* is not the only pathogen that can cause acute watery diarrhoea; similar symptoms also be caused by other bacteria such as enterotoxigenic *E. coli* (ETEC).